What is GDPR?

 How and where does it impact Aerial Direct services?

 Aerial Direct predominantly operates in a business to business (B2B) environment.
 Where individuals either as part of an organisation such as a Director or as a Sole Trader whereby the individual is the business, we only assess the capability of the business entity to conduct and continue to conduct business and fulfil contracts based on historical relationships, interest and/or consent.
 As such the type and quality of data provided to customers will not change after the introduction of GDPR.
-Where data collected by Aerial Direct or any of its Direct Marketing Agencies has been determined as unsuitable for use or does not appear to have appropriate consent this data will be deleted.
+Where data collected by Aerial Direct or any of its Direct Marketing Agencies has been determined as unsuitable for use or does not appear to have an appropriate lawful basis this data will be deleted.

 Aerial Direct’s view on GDPR.